mdanish-kh/cheapest-path/README.md

 Replace `python` with `python3` in the above commands.

-## Approach and Assumptions
+## Approach

 The problem is a classic example of graph traversal.
-The solution uses Dijkstra's algorithm to find the cheapest path from the start airport to the end airport.
+The solution uses Dijkstra's algorithm (greedy algo) to find the cheapest path from the start airport to the end airport.
 The airports are retrieved from a local `.json` file.
 The graph is built using a python dictionary where the keys are the airports and the values are the connections from that airport.
 The connections are stored as a list of tuples, where each tuple contains the destination airport and the cost of the connection.
 The representation follows the adjacency list representation of a graph.
 Sample graph representation is as follows:

 ```python
 {